Replace GET by POST

 These functions should be sent as a POST to pfSense software, which should then do a redirect back to the status page.
 Going back through your browser history should not bring down your tunnels!
 Thanks.

-#2 Updated by Renato Botelho about 2 years ago
+#2 Updated by Renato Botelho over 2 years ago

 - Subject changed from IPSec disconnect and reconnect should be POST not GET to Replace GET by POST